BenChanlLOL/ConCat/README.md

-Concat is a multi-purpose tool for network fritten in python
+Concat is a multi-purpose tool for network written in python

 install using
 `git clone https://github.com/BenChanlLOL/ConCat.git `